DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 We recommend putting something like this at the top of every program you write.
 You'll thank us later, when you go back and try to figure out what it is you did a few weeks ago.

-Exercise moving forward: Practice writing comments *all the time*.
+**Exercise moving forward.** Practice writing comments **all the time**.
 Whenever you learn something new, write a comment explaining it in your code.
 It feels tedious, but the best coders always explain their work.
 It's a good habit to develop.

 ## Running programs in Spyder